carpentries-incubator/intro-data-viz/episodes/03-communicating-the-message.md

 ![Figure 3.16](fig/03-new_chart_select.png){alt='new chart type select all'}

 You should now see downward facing triangles on each column heading.
 Click on the icons next to the year column and then select the Select the column year.
-Now from the data menu select sort sheet -> Sort sheet by column F (A-Z).
+Now from the `Data` menu select `Sort sheet -> Sort sheet by column F (A-Z)`.

 ![Figure 3.17](fig/03-new_chart_sort.png){alt='new chart type sort'}